• Browse topics

 }

 Maybe these long strings are base64 encoded?
 Let’s take the equipment value and verify that!
+Run:

-echo rO0ABXNyACRjb20uZHVuZ2VvbnNhbmRtb25leS5zdGF0ZS5FcXVpcG1lbnQPjNIbPjmvPwIAAVsABWl0ZW1zdAACW0l4cHVyAAJbSU26YCZ26rKlAgAAeHAAAAAFAAAAAAAAAAAAAAABAAAAAAAAAAA= | base64 --decode
+echo gASVgQAAAAAAAACMfXsibWV0YWRhdGEiOiB7InBhY2thZ2VfbmFtZSI6ICJjb20uZHVuZ2VvbnNhbmRtb25leS5zdGF0ZSIsICJjbGFzc19uYW1lIjogIkVxdWlwbWVudCJ9LCAiZmllbGRzIjogeyJpdGVtcyI6IFswLCAwLCAxLCAwLCAwXX19lC4= | base64 --decode > equip.pkl

 Demo terminal

-echo rO0ABXNyACRjb20uZHVuZ2VvbnNhbmRtb25leS5zdGF0ZS5FcXVpcG1lbnQPjNIbPjmvPwIAAVsABWl0ZW1zdAACW0l4cHVyAAJbSU26YCZ26rKlAgAAeHAAAAAFAAAAAAAAAAAAAAABAAAAAAAAAAA= | base64 --decode > equip.ser
+echo gASVgQAAAAAAAACMfXsibWV0YWRhdGEiOiB7InBhY2thZ2VfbmFtZSI6ICJjb20uZHVuZ2VvbnNhbmRtb25leS5zdGF0ZSIsICJjbGFzc19uYW1lIjogIkVxdWlwbWVudCJ9LCAiZmllbGRzIjogeyJpdGVtcyI6IFswLCAwLCAxLCAwLCAwXX19lC4= | base64 --decode > equip.pkl

-Deserializing Java objects to human-readable format
+Deserializing Python objects to a human-readable format

 Demo terminal